Pylons/pyramid_cookbook/debugging/pydev.rst

 covered in the above tutorial.
 Basically, you just need to make sure your virtualenv libraries are in the ``PYTHONPATH``.

+[Note: If you have never configured a python interpreter for your workspace, you will not be able to create a project without doing so.
+You should follow the steps below to configure python, but you should NOT include any virtualenv libraries for it.
+Then you will be able to create projects using this primary python interpreter.
+After you create your project, you should then follow the steps below to configure a new interpreter specifically for your project which does include the virtualenv libraries.
+This way, each project can be related to a specific virtualenv without confusion.]

 First, open the project properties by right clicking over the project name and selecting *Properties*.

-In the Properties dialog, select *PyDev - Interpreter/Grammar*, and click on the *Click here to configure an interpreter not listed* link.
-The *Preferences* dialog will come up with *Python Interpreter* selected.
-Click on the *New* button.
+In the Properties dialog, select *PyDev - Interpreter/Grammar*, and make sure that the project type *Python* is selected.
+Click on the "Click here to configure an interpreter not listed" link.
+The *Preferences* dialog will come up with *Python Interpreters* page, and your current interpreter selected.
+Click on the *New...* button.

 Enter a name (e.g. ``pytest_python``) and browse to your virtualenv bin directory (e.g. ``~/.virtual_envs/pytest/bin/python``) to select